Next Book in the Series Browse A–Z

 Publication Reading Order

-The Johnson Johnson is a Historical Fiction / Crime Fiction series by Dorothy Dunnett, comprising 7 books published between 1968 and 1991.
-Books are listed in publication order, which is the recommended reading sequence.
+The Johnson Johnson is a Historical Fiction / Crime Fiction series by Dorothy Dunnett, made up of 7 books published between 1968 and 1991.
+It begins with Dolly and the Singing Bird (1968), and is best read in publication order.
+The most recent entry is Moroccan Traffic (1991), spanning 23 years of storytelling.

 Dorothy Dunnett (1923-2001) was a Scottish historical novelist.
 Born Dorothy Halliday in Dunfermline, Fife, Dunnett began writing in her teens.
 Her breakout success, "The Game of Kings" (1961), launched the popular Lymond Chronicles, a series of six historical novels set in 16th-century Scotland and Europe.
 Dunnett's meticulous research and evocative prose earned her widespread acclaim.
 Dunnett also wrote the House of Niccolò series (1961-1975) and standalone novels like "King Hereafter" (1982).
 Her works combine historical accuracy with thrilling adventures and memorable characters.
 Dunnett received numerous awards, including the Gold Dagger Award from the British Crime Writers' Association (1984) and the Macavity Award for Best Historical Mystery Novel (1987).
 Her novels remain highly regarded for their gripping plots, nuanced characters, and vivid depiction of historical periods.